yosrahelal/paladin/doc-site/docs/concepts/tokens.md

 The token itself needs to have a wide reach, to be a provably unique record of ownership across the whole ledger/blockchain.
 This is what makes a token so powerful.

 In a privacy preserving use case, it is necessary to avoid the history of ownership of a token being directly or indirectly available to those with access to the chain.
-However, it must still be true that when I receive a token that I can trust the legitimacy of the toke within the scope of the ledger.
+However, it must still be true that when I receive a token that I can trust the legitimacy of the token within the scope of the ledger.

 As such the existing open models of ERC-20 and ERC-721 derived standards to not fit a privacy preserving use cases, as these tokens require access to the token account state to validate the token, and this account state is a product of all previous transactions that occurred for that token.
 So I need complete historical visibility to trust the authenticity of any token I receive.